wangerekaharun/StreamReactions/README.md

 ## Conclusion

 You've learned how to add, remove, paginate and add cumulative reactions in this tutorial.
-In the process, you've also learned how you can create your custom reactions and also how to customize reactions in the Stream SDK, and also add your custom reactions.
+In the process, you've also learned how you can create your custom reactions.
+You've also seen how to customize reactions in the Stream SDK, and also add your custom reactions.

 You can get the full sample project with examples in this tutorial [here](https://github.com/wangerekaharun/StreamReactions).

-The Stream SDK also provides out-of-the-box UI Features for reactions which you can explore also in case you need to quickly add reactions in your app without having to worry about the UI and UX part.

-Also as you've seen in this tutorial, it's easy to integrate reactions to your existing app and use the Reactions API to enrich your app.